Steven J. Link

 Derek P. Dissinger

-Derek Dissinger is chair of the firm’s Real Estate Practice and its Hospitality Industry Group.
-He is also a member of the Finance Practice.
-He represents creditors such as banks and credit unions in wide range of commercial loan transactions, including real estate loans, construction loans, asset-based credit facilities, participations and loan sales.
-Derek’s experience as a real estate attorney and title agent allows him to bring a unique perspective to the documentation of real estate loans which benefits his financial institution clients.
-He also regularly presents to financial institutions on various topics including title insurance, loan modifications, mechanic’s liens and unique collateral.
-You can find a sample of these presentations below.
+Derek is a member of the Finance Practice where he represents creditors such as banks and credit unions in a wide range of commercial loan transactions.
+His experience as a real estate attorney and title agent allows him to bring a unique perspective to the documentation of real estate loans on behalf of financial institution clients.
+Derek frequently presents on title insurance topics to banks and other organizations.

 RECOGNITIONS